-It is not obvious looking at equation (4.2), but the required relative efficiency E_s^i / E_s^j that gives rise to a particular delay in the start of the transition depends on the size of the capital share in the modern production function.
-The reason for this is that the required factor difference in relative efficiencies equals the factor difference in the stock of pure knowledge, A_s between starting dates.
-It follows that the required relative efficiency difference is smaller for larger increases in the stock of pure knowledge depends importantly on its asymptotic growth rate, γ_s .
-The value of this parameter is calibrated so that the growth rate of per capita output associated with the steady-state rate of the modern-growth-only model, given by $(1 + \gamma_5)^{1/(1-\theta)}$, equals 2 percent per year.
-Thus, the calibrated value of γ_5 and hence the size of the increase in pure knowledge between starting dates t_j and t_i , depends on capital's share in the modern growth production function.
+It is not obvious looking at equation (4.2), but the required relative efficiency $E_s^i / E_s^j$ that gives rise to a particular delay in the start of the transition depends on the size of the capital share in the modern production function.
+The reason for this is that the required factor difference in relative efficiencies equals the factor difference in the stock of pure knowledge, $A_s$ , between starting dates.
+It follows that the required relative efficiency difference is smaller for larger increases in the stock of pure knowledge between starting dates.
+The size of the increase in the stock of pure knowledge depends importantly on its asymptotic growth rate, $\gamma_s$ .
+The value of this parameter is calibrated so that the growth rate of per capita output associated with the constant growth path of the modern-growth-only model, given by $(1 + \gamma_s)^{1/(1-\theta)}$ , equals 2 percent per year.
+Thus, the calibrated value of $\gamma_s$ , and hence the implied size of the factor increase in pure knowledge between starting dates $t_j$ and $t_b$ depends on capital's share in the modern growth production function.